 Friedrichstr.
 28, 80801 München - Schwabing | Closest metro: U3/U6 Giselastraße

 The cozy teahouse is one of the first completely vegan cafes in Munich.
 A real institution so to say.
-Amongst a huge variety of high quality teas (around 150 different types, mostly organic), coffee, cake, desserts and vegan lunch bowls you will also bump into a lot of yoga teachers and students - always a good sign.
+Amongst a huge variety of high quality teas (around 150 different types, all organic), cake, desserts and vegan lunch bowls you will also bump into a lot of yoga teachers and students - always a good sign.

 Some of the daily cakes are even gluten- and sugar-free.
 Like you’d expect in a proper tea house, you can also buy a variety of teas, cups, matcha sets and lots of accessories for making really good tea at home to nurture your body and soul.
 Everything is also available in their webshop along with lots of information about the tea sorts and accessories.
 But of course, it’s even better to swing by and talk to real people 😉